 LTL shipments are assigned a National Motor Freight Classification code, or NMFC code, to balance shipping costs against trailer space.
 This helps carriers determine the cost to ship freight.
 The NMFC code was devised by the National Motor Freight Traffic Association (NMFTA) to make sure that customers get an unbiased price when shipping by standardizing the freight shipping process.
 Freight can be sorted into 18 different freight classes based on its ease of transportability, ranging from low (class 50) to high (class 500).

 Determining your NMFC code is also a matter of safety.
-Wrongly classified freight can lead to a dangerous situation concerning weight distribution or incompatible freight types.
-Not to mention wrongly classified freight will lead to avoidable the billing adjustments (and headaches!).
+Incorrectly classified freight can lead to a dangerous situation concerning weight distribution or incompatible freight types.
+Not to mention incorrectly classified freight will lead to costly billing adjustments.

 What Determines Freight Class?

 Of course, a shipment’s NMFC code relies on the item’s freight class, which plays a crucial role in determining shipping rates.
 In general, there are 4 main factors that determine a shipment’s freight class – and to remember these factors, we go by a little acronym known as SLED.

 Stowability—This refers to an item’s compatibility with other items on the trailer.
 This can be in terms of packaging, whether the freight is stackable, or the type of freight being shipped.
 Anything perishable, flammable, or hazardous requires special consideration.

 Liability—Liability refers to the value of freight and accounts for the probability of freight being damaged, causing damage, or being stolen.
 The greater the risk, the greater the freight class.

 Ease of handling—How much care is needed to ship your freight?
 The level of difficulty or ease needed to ship your goods will affect the freight class.